AbdulMoeezBaig/CSharp/README.md

 5. A reference type variable stores its values in a separate memory region called the heap.
 The heap is a memory area that is shared across many applications running on the operating system at the same time.
 The .NET Runtime communicates with the operating system to determine what memory addresses are available, and requests an address where it can store the value.
 The .NET Runtime stores the value, and then returns the memory address to the variable.
 When your code uses the variable, the .NET Runtime seamlessly looks up the address stored in the variable, and retrieves the value that's stored there.
 6. Value types can hold smaller values and are stored in the stack.
 Reference types can hold large values, and a new instance of a reference type is created using the new operator.
 Reference type variables hold a reference (the memory address) to the actual value stored in the heap.
 7. Reference types include arrays, strings, and classes.
+8. From the C# compiler's perspective, the safer operation would be to convert int into a string and perform concatenation instead.
+9. To perform data conversion, you can use one of several techniques:
+  Use a helper method on the data type
+  Use a helper method on the variable
+  Use the Convert class' methods
+10. The term widening conversion means that you're attempting to convert a value from a data type that could hold less information to a data type that can hold more information.
+11. decimal myDecimal = myInt; (implicit conversion -- widening)
+12. int myInt = (int)myDecimal; (explicit conversion -- casting) () is the casting operator, in this case, narrowing conversion
+13.
+14.